 EVERY DAY SOMEONE IS IN CRISIS

-The Mental Health Lottery is a nationwide fundraising platform that directly supports Mental Health charity Anxious Minds.
-We fight every day to inprove access to mental health services and support.
+The Mental Health Lottery is a nationwide fundraising platform that directly supports Mental Health Charity Anxious Minds.
+We fight every day to improve access to mental health services and support.

 The Mental Health Lottery is run by two fundraising lottery schemes: Unity and the Giving Machine.
 These schemes are carefully designed to give small charities a chance to gain big support through valuable fundraising.